 Of course, a trustee or an executor can and often do negotiate with creditors to repay debts over time.

 Q: I am the Executrix of my mother’s estate.
 She named me Executrix in her Last Will.
 I inherited the family home, as a joint tenant with my siblings together with all the house contents.
 Combined, the house and contents have a total value of approximately $430,000.
 My brother and sister equally inherited the remainder of the Estate – all cash and investments totaling $500,000, before taxes.
 In New Jersey, the law requires me to advertise for any creditors for a period of six months, and usually any payments to the beneficiaries will not be paid until the final taxes, expenses such as legal and accounting fees, are established.
-I am fairly confident my mother has no outstanding debts, so I went ahead and released a portion of my brother’s inheritance to him because he needed the money.
+I am confident my mother has no outstanding debts, so I went ahead and released a portion of my brother’s inheritance to him because he needed the money.
 Now my problem is my brother is demanding his full share even before the estate is closed, final taxes paid and creditors’ claims wiped out.
 Am I being unreasonable as Executrix if I refuse to release the full share to my brother as beneficiary?

-A: This is a really great question!
+A: This is a great question!
 It’s a judgment call.
-I probably would not disburse just yet but wait until a reasonable period of time elapses.
+I probably would not disburse just yet but wait until a reasonable period elapses.
 If you are confident that you have enough funds to cover the remaining estate expenses, most beneficiaries will welcome a distribution before the balance of the estate is paid out.
 But beware!
 You should keep in mind that, as Executrix, you are personally responsible to cover all estate expenses.
-If you distribute all of the assets to the beneficiaries and it turns out that you don’t have enough money to cover the expenses, you will be personally responsible for the deficiency unless the beneficiaries return enough of their inheritance to cover the remaining costs.
-If as Executrix you’re not absolutely sure about the remaining expenses and the likelihood of getting reimbursed from your siblings if the money runs out, then it is perfectly legal to withhold a final distribution until all expenses have been determined and/or paid.
-If you make an early or partial distribution, be sure to withhold sufficient amounts to cover all estimated expenses.
+If you distribute all the assets to the beneficiaries and it turns out that you don’t have enough money to cover the expenses, you will be personally responsible for the deficiency unless the beneficiaries return enough of their inheritance to cover the remaining costs.
+If as Executrix you’re not sure about the remaining expenses and the likelihood of getting reimbursed from your siblings if the money runs out, then it is perfectly legal to withhold a final distribution until all expenses have been determined and/or paid.
+If you make an early or partial distribution, be sure to withhold enough amounts to cover all estimated expenses.
 This is the advice I give to all Executors.

 Q: My father-in-law passed away this February in Florida.
 He had no life insurance and $7,500 in his bank account.
 His only asset is his house which has a reverse mortgage on it.
 After the sale, the net proceeds of his estate will be less than $25,000.
 To this point, the monthly bills, medical expenses, funeral expenses, lawyers’ fees and other expenses may be greater than $25,000, leaving nothing to pay unanticipated expenses and beneficiaries.
 Are the beneficiaries personally responsible for the estate debts; is the Executor?

 A: No, you’re not individually or as executor.
 It appears the estate is insolvent.
 Beneficiaries are never liable for estate expenses unless they have received a distribution from the probate and/or non-probate estate.
-If there is not enough funds to pay creditors, New Jersey’s probate code dictates a priority for paying creditors.
+If there are not enough funds to pay creditors, New Jersey’s probate code dictates a priority for paying creditors.
 Typically, expenses of administration, such as filing fees, executor commissions and attorney fees are paid first, then funeral expenses, then federal and state taxes, followed by expenses of the decedent’s last illness and then debts.
 You should contact an experienced probate attorney for guidance.

 Q: My brother is named the Trustee of my father’s Living Trust in New Jersey where he recently died.
 Another brother is the Executor of his Last Will (that’s a big mistake!).
 The three of us are all beneficiaries of the Estate and the Trust.
 As a beneficiary, I thought it was a good idea to research some good information about the real estate he owned to maximize the most out of its sale.
 Now here’s my question: Does the Trustee have any legal obligation to consider my research?
 Does he have to respect my opinion?
 My concern is that he may hire some realtor who doesn’t know the market, thereby squandering what our father left to us.
 Do I have any rights to vote on who he may hire to sell the property to make sure we all get the most we can get out of it?
 Or, does he simply have all the say over how it is handled?
 Is there a final word on how the estate is dispersed?
 Do I have any rights to have my opinion considered?
 Like for instance, can I contest who she decides to have as a realtor?

-A: This is a very well thought out question.
+A: This is a well thought out question.
 It mixes and matches the role of Trustee and Executor.
 Both are distinct.
 As Executor or as Trustee (I think you mean Trustee of your father’s Trust) your brother is legally responsible for handling your father’s Trust.
-While he can consider your opinion, he is responsible for making all of the final decisions.
+While he can consider your opinion, he is responsible for making all the final decisions.
 One undisclosed issue is the length of the trust for you and your siblings.
 If your father’s Trust terminated upon his death, you and your other siblings should immediately list the house for sale since the sale decision will directly affect your inheritance.
 If your father’s Trust continues for a period of time, let’s say until one of you attains a certain age (say 40), then your Trustee brother must make the best decision for managing the Trust until it terminates with or without your input.
-As I indicated above, he has the say whether or not the property is sold depending on how much of your father’s Trust is a continuing Trust.
+As I indicated above, he has the say whether the property is sold depending on how much of your father’s Trust is a continuing Trust.
 However, he will be responsible to you and your siblings as beneficiaries for the decisions he makes.
 Any beneficiary can object to a Trustee’s decision.
 In order to have that decision legally reversed, a beneficiary must file an action with the Chancery Court, Probate Division, and the court would have to agree with you.
 Not a likely outcome based on these facts.